vishnusoni102/AI-Resume-Cover-Letter-Generator/README.md

 # Contributing
 We welcome contributions to this project!
 Please read the CONTRIBUTING.md file for guidelines on how to submit contributions.

-# Credits
-This project is developed by **M.G.Jillani Mughal at Jillani SoftTech**.
-Special thanks to all contributors and users.

-# License
-This project is licensed under the **MIT License**.
-See the LICENSE file for more details.